-- Modular deployment tools - Deployment solutions (see "Deployment solutions" on page 16 for more information)
+- "Modular deployment tools" - "Deployment solutions" on page 16

 For more information about tailoring deployments to your needs, see Chapter 4, "Customizing deployment scenarios," on page 19.

 Modular deployment tools

 The sample jobs provided in the Modular Deployment Tools folder are designed to be used individually to complete common deployment tasks.
 This section describes how and in what order to use the modular deployment tools.